teusink/Home-Security-by-Pi/2-Configuration.md

 # Configuration
 This part is about the basic configuration of your installment.
 It has parts of hardening, but it is primarly aimed at configuring or removing installed software and hardware.

->Important note: everywhere xxx is mentioned in an IP-address and everywhere where an email-address is mentioned, use your own details!
+>Important note: everywhere xxx is mentioned in an IP-address and everywhere where an example email-address is mentioned, use your own details!

 ## Configuration Sources
 Below is a list of sources online I used in order to come to this repo.
 Thanks for the contributers!